egzontina/mirror-clo/CONTRIBUTING.md

 ### Step 3 - Propose!

-Before you start writing, we need to work on your proposal
+Before you start writing, we need to work on your proposal.

 - Objective: What is the purpose of the article or tutorial?
 What value does it offer the reader?